 Development viability is a material consideration that can be considered in assessing development proposals.
 In some circumstances, requirements for planning obligations may render a development at the margins of financial viability.
-Where it is demonstrated using an agreed methodology (e.g. through residual valuation appraisal prepared to an agreed format and agreed assumptions), that the development proposal is unviable given the level of contributions sought, the council will consider whether any of the requirements can be delivered through alternative mechanisms or deferred subject to measures to seek alternative funding (such as government grants, where available) and / or to market review mechanisms. may enter into negotiations on such contributions in order to facilitate deliverable development that is inconformity with the Local Plan for the area.
+Where it is demonstrated using an agreed methodology (e.g. through residual valuation appraisal prepared to an agreed format and agreed assumptions), that the development proposal is unviable given the level of contributions sought, the council will consider whether any of the requirements can be delivered through alternative mechanisms or deferred subject to measures to seek alternative funding (such as government grants, where available) and/or to market review mechanisms.
 This will be at the discretion of the council and applied on a case by case basis taking into consideration the wider material considerations present.

-However, in principle the inability to secure necessary contributions either through conditions or agreements to make a particular development acceptable in planning terms (such as environmental mitigation or compensation) will must indicate an unacceptable proposal that should not be approved.
+However, in principle the inability to secure necessary contributions either through conditions or agreements to make a particular development acceptable in planning terms (such as environmental mitigation or compensation) must indicate an unacceptable proposal that should not be approved.